Demolition of Dhanmondi 32: Hasina's trial and unrest

-On 13 November 2025, the police arrested a woman who was attacked at Dhanmondi 32.
-She was later charged with the 'July massacre case' and sent to prison.
-On the same day, a 14-year-old boy was arrested by the police along with some books while collecting brick from the ruins.
-He said that he was fond of collecting various archaeological artifacts, including books written about Bangabandhu.
+On 13 November 2025, during a lockdown program called by Sheikh Hasina's party Awami League to oppose her trial, the police arrested a woman at Dhanmondi 32.
+She had been attacked by a mob after arriving there.
+She was later charged with the July massacre case and sent to prison.
+On the same day, a school boy was also arrested by the police along with some books while collecting brick from the ruins.
 After 6 hours, he was released to the custody of his family on bond.